2 Meter Silver Balanced Interconnects

 Last month at the Suncoast Audiophile Society meeting, several new members appeared and as luck would have it I had the great fortune to meet Mr. Marcus (Mark) Tunis.
 Mark is a new entry into the high-end mix presently constructing high-quality interconnect cables and speaker wires in his living room, but do not let this modes garage-style beginning fool you about what lurks (or lures you) behind the curtain.

-After a brief but engaging chat regarding esoteric materials and interconnect technology, Mark loaned me two pair of balanced 1-meter interconnects that I agreed to review.
+After a brief but engaging chat regarding esoteric materials and interconnect technology, Mark loaned me two pair of unbalanced 1-meter interconnects that I agreed to review.
 But this is not the only style of cable Mark currently produces; in his repertoire are balanced (and unbalanced) interconnects terminated in your desired connectors, and an interesting-looking speaker wire.

 Mark is a believer that – to a certain degree – history in the audio realm repeats itself.
 Engineers and enthusiasts have bantered back and forth different technologies and applications yielding to new materials and innovations basically taking a good idea and trying to make it better.
 However, the original idea is grounded on solid science and this is where he steps in.
 He uses proven technologies in cable design and upgrades the connectors.